Sun-G0D/trademinddocs/README.md

 Welcome to the official documentation for TradeMind, a high-performance algorithmic trading platform.
 This documentation set provides comprehensive information for both Quantitative Traders looking to develop and backtest strategies, and System Engineers responsible for deploying and managing the platform.

 Navigate through the sections below to find the information you need.
-All documents are linked together here to help you find relevant content easily.

 ## For Quantitative Traders